We’re all branding ourselves on social media, but what happens when we spend more time in our digital lives than we do IRL?Continue Reading

 This ancient and primal tradition still holds great power: as sparks shot into the air, secrets were shared and bonds were created.
 It felt utterly natural, simple, and free.

 Now I’m back in front of my computer screen, but fortunately I’m at Groundwork! so I can find my way into a random lunch conversation in the kitchen soon.
-And I’m already looking forward to my next weekend to unplug and reconnect at Camp Wild Child in October.
+And I’m already looking forward to my next weekend to unplug and reconnect at Camp TimeOut in October.
 Will I see you there, friend?